areaofeffect/RaspberryPi-Workshop/webserver/README.md

 	mkdir my-yo-project
 	cd my-yo-project
 	yo webapp
+To test locally:

 	grunt serve

-Make a simple Express.js file to run this front end code. (link to file)
+To compile for distribution:

+	grunt dist

-You can this type of development on your Pi but it is very slow and there are some issues with some npm modules.
-For example, [compiling your web app for distribution](https://github.com/yeoman/generator-webapp/issues/348) requires a version of PhantomJS specifically compiled for the [Raspberry Pi](https://github.com/aeberhardo/phantomjs-linux-armv6l)
+*You can scaffold right on your Pi with Yeaomn but npm installs and grunt are very slow.
+There are also compatibility issues with some npm modules.
+For example, [compiling your web app for distribution](https://github.com/yeoman/generator-webapp/issues/348) requires a version of PhantomJS specifically compiled for the [Raspberry Pi](https://github.com/aeberhardo/phantomjs-linux-armv6l)*

+Ok, let's take that simple web app and serve it.
+Make a [simple Express.js file](https://github.com/justpitbulls/RaspberryPi-Workshop/blob/master/webserver/files/server.js) and put it in your distribution folder.

-Copy the web site files over to your ~/Documents directory.
-And run this command in the folder.
+Copy all of the distribution files over to your ~/Documents/my-yo-project directory.
+Then in terminal set up your packages.

+	cd ~/Documents/my-yo-project
 	npm install express --save

-Then launch the site locall
+And run the site which will be viewable at `http://localhost:8080` on the Pi, or `http://{your pi name}.local:8080` from any other computer on the same network.

 	node server.js